 Jonathan Cohen is one of Britain's finest young musicians.
-He has forged a remarkable career with notable success as a conductor, cellist and keyboardist.
+He has forged a remarkable career as a conductor, cellist and keyboardist.
 Well known for his passion and commitment to chamber music Jonathan is equally at home in such diverse activities as baroque opera and the classical symphonic repertoire.
-He is Artistic Director of Arcangelo and Associate Conductor of Les Arts Florissants and Artistic Director of Tetbury Festival.
+He is Artistic Director of Arcangelo, Associate Conductor of Les Arts Florissants and Artistic Director of Tetbury Festival.

 Recent conducting highlights have included Scottish Chamber Orchestra, Saint Paul Chamber Orchestra, Royal Scottish National Orchestra, Swedish Radio Symphony Orchestra, Kammerakademie Potsdam and performances of Rameau’s Hippolyte et Aricie at Glyndebourne Festival.
 Future conducting dates include Le Nozze di Figaro with Opera de Dijon and Opéra Théâtre de Saint-Etienne, Lockenhaus Festival, Verbier Festival, NDR Hannover, Het Residentie Orkest, Hamburg Symphony, Seattle Symphony, Zürcher Kammerorchester, Vasteras Sinfonietta, South Jutland Symphony, reinvitations to Saint Paul Chamber Orchestra and Budapest Festival Orchestra, and Aalto Musiktheater Essen with Mozart’s Die Entführing aus dem Serail.
 With Les Arts Florissants he conducts in Vienna and St. Petersburg.